ARAWANA HAYASHI

 Origins of Social Presencing Theater

-After nearly forty years teaching movement and creating dances, Arawana met Otto Scharmer at the MIT Sloan School of Management.
-She began collaborating with Otto Scharmer and Peter Senge, offering awareness and embodiment practices within leadership and systems change programs.
+After nearly forty years teaching movement and creating dances, Arawana met Otto Scharmer, MIT Sloan School of Management, at the Shambhala Institute for Authentic Leadership.
+She joined him and Peter Senge, offering awareness and embodiment practices within leadership and systems change programs.

-Since 2004, Arawana has been leading the creation of this form of social art together with colleagues from the Presencing Institute.
+Since 2004, Arawana has been leading the creation of this form of social art together with Manish Srivastava, Angela Baldini and other colleagues from the Presencing Institute.

 Writing the Book